ftrias/TeensyDebug/README.md

 [PC running GDB] <--(serial)--> [Teensy GDB stub]
 ```

 Since Teensduino comes with a GDB executable for ARM processors, there is no need to install it.
-This module comes with an installer (see below) that will create a new menu in Arduino that will enable GDB.
+TeensyDebug comes with an installer (see below) that will create a new menu in Arduino that will enable GDB.
 However, it can also be used stand-alone as a regular Arduino library.

 Sample code and usage
 -------------------------------------------